 More than 100 CESA teachers are currently engaged in the certification process .
-Teachers who consider they meet the criteria to be either a Highly Accomplished or Lead Teacher, are invited to participate in the certification process after attending an initial HALT Certification information workshop.
+Teachers who consider they meet the criteria to be either a Highly Accomplished or Lead Teacher, are invited to participate in the certification process after attending an initial HALT Certification information workshops as outlined below:

-Professional learning support will be provided via two further compulsory workshops:
+Professional learning support will be provided via these three compulsory workshops:

 - · Annotating Evidence

 · Explore all requirements for applying for certification as a Highly Accomplished or Lead teacher

 · Explore the importance of writing clear, precise annotations that align evidence to each of the descriptors in the Teacher Professional Standards